Key Takeaway

 - Supply shortages: Brand-name semaglutide has experienced intermittent supply shortages.
 Compounded versions are generally available .

-- Dose flexibility: Compounding pharmacies can prepare custom doses that are not available in the pre-filled pen formats, which may be useful for patients who need a dose between standard increments.
+- Dose flexibility: Compounding pharmacies can prepare custom doses that aren't available in the pre-filled pen formats, which may be useful for patients who need a dose between standard increments.

 Differences You May Notice